rgmz/kingfisher/README.md

 - `--skip-aws-account-file <FILE>`: Load AWS account numbers to skip from a file (one account per line; `#` comments allowed)
 - `--ignore-comment <DIRECTIVE>`: Honor additional inline directives from other scanners (repeatable; e.g. `--ignore-comment "gitleaks:allow"`)
 - `--no-ignore`: Disable inline directives entirely so every match is reported
+- `--no-ignore-if-contains`: Ignore the `ignore_if_contains` filter in rules so placeholder words still produce findings

 ## Understanding `--confidence`

 The `--confidence` flag sets a minimum confidence threshold, not an exact match.